Rehnaa Hai Terre Dil Mein: Plot

 Maddy is delighted, until he learns that Reena is about to be engaged to Rajeev, a childhood friend who has been living in the United States.
 Crucially, Reena has not seen Rajeev in years and does not know what he looks like now.
 Persuaded by his friends and father, Maddy impulsively decides to impersonate Rajeev until the real one arrives.
 Over five magical days, he shows his affection and sincerity.
 What begins as friendship blossoms into love, and Reena eventually admits her feelings for him.
 Maddy plans to confess the truth in that moment, but his chance is cut short when the real Rajeev arrives.
 Reena, feeling betrayed, cancels her relationship with Maddy despite his desperate attempts to explain himself.

 To Maddy’s horror, Rajeev is none other than Sam, his old rival.
 Sam is furious to discover that his impostor is the same Maddy he despises.
 Believing the entire affair to be rooted in their past enmity, he refuses to trust Maddy’s intentions.
 Maddy tries to come clean to Reena with the truth, but she is still not interested in him.
 As her wedding to Rajeev approaches, Maddy and his friends decide to beat up Rajiv in a parking lot, but Maddy quickly gives up and lets Rajeev go back to Reena, realizing his mistakes and decides to move on from her.

-Eventually, Reena begins to recognize that, despite his deception, she has truly started falling in love him, which Sam doesn't realize until the wedding.
+Eventually, Reena begins to recognize that, despite his dishonesty, she has truly started falling in love with Maddy, which Sam doesn't realize until the wedding.
 At the same time, Maddy accepts a job transfer to San Francisco, which he had initially opted against, to erase his memories of Reena.
 When Rajeev sees Reena’s true feelings, he takes her to the airport.
 There, she and Maddy confess their love, reuniting at last.
 Rajeev, though heartbroken, masks his pain with pride, telling Maddy, “we can never be friends,” before walking away.
-Reena and Maddy embrace a future together, their love finally overcoming rivalry and deception.
+Reena and Maddy embrace a future together, their love finally overcoming rivalry and dishonesty.